sbernasek/flyeye/docs/source/index.rst

    :align: center
    :alt: header

-**FlyEye Analysis** is part of the **NU FlyEye** platform for studying gene expression in the developing fruit fly eye.
-The analysis package provides methods for analyzing expression data measured in vivo using **FlyEye Silhouette**.
+**FlyEye Analysis** is part of the **NU FlyEye** platform for studying gene expression in *Drosophila* eye imaginal discs.
+The analysis package helps users analyze data measured using **FlyEye Silhouette**.

-Given one or more ``.silhouette`` files, the package enables:
+Given one or more ``.silhouette`` files, FlyEye Analysis facilitates:

-   - **Dynamic Measurements.** Infer dynamics from static expression data
+   - **Dynamic Measurements.** Infer expression dynamics from static data

-   - **Data Management.** Query cells by developmental age and cell type
+   - **Data Querying.** Select cells by developmental age and cell type

-   - **Timeseries Analysis.** Analyze and visualize expression dynamics
+   - **Dynamic Analysis.** Analyze and visualize expression dynamics

    - **Spatial Analysis.** Detect and quantify spatial expression patterns

-The initial release is limited to basic tools required to replicate `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression during retinal patterning in *Drosophila*.
-We intend to expand this functionality in later releases.
+Please refer to the [documentation](https://sebastianbernasek.github.io/flyeye/index.html#) page for tips on getting started with analyzing your data.

 .. toctree::